"We had our worst months": Chelsea star discloses struggles with son's autism

 - The couple, who have three kids together, disclosed that holidays have been challenging due to Mateo's condition

-- The pair have continued to receive classy messages from fans after they publicly revealed the situation they are facing
+- The pair have continued to receive empathetic messages from fans after they publicly revealed the situation they are facing

 Chelsea star Marc Cucurella and his long-time partner, Claudia Rodriguez, have opened up about the emotional challenges of their son Mateo's autism diagnosis.